Minimum quantity Discount

 ↓ inflammation

-Pore Control Cleanser is a balanced blend of ingredients that normalize oil production, dislodge sebum plugs, reduce inflammation, and nourish the skin, promoting a clear and healthy complexion.
+Pore Control Cleanser is a balanced blend of scientifically proven ingredients that synergistically maintain skin health.
+It normalizes oil production, dislodges sebum plugs, reduces inflammation, and nourishes the skin, making it a comprehensive solution for maintaining a clear and healthy complexion.

 Salicylic acid, a renowned beta hydroxy acid (BHA), is a cornerstone in dermatology and skincare due to its exceptional keratolytic and comedolytic properties.
 Its unique ability to penetrate oil-laden hair follicle pores makes it particularly effective in treating acne-prone and oily skin types.